 If you think the Cricut Explore is just a cutting machine, you’ll be excited to know that it can do so much more!

 The number one thing I use my Cricut Explore for, by a long stretch, is cutting.
 Cutting paper is my particular favorite, but as I talked about in a previous post in this series, you can cut more than 100 different materials.
-You can check out that post, and all the other posts in this Cricut series, here:

 But the Cricut Explore can do a handful of other really cool things outside of its main cutting feature.
 Let’s take a look at a few of them so you can get an idea of what else you can do with your Cricut besides cut.